-With the release of the third and final album in her “Metropolis” trilogy, Janelle Monáe was at a creative crossroads.
+After the release of the third and final album in the “Metropolis” trilogy, Janelle Monáe was at a creative crossroads.
 Where do you go once you’ve finished the story that has defined your entire professional output?
 Who are you when you put your alter ego to bed?
 For Monáe, the answer was there, evolving through her music, as each subsequent album became more explicit in its thematic intentions.
-It was time, she said, to step out from behind the veil of Cindi Mayweather.
-She would come out.
+It was time, they said, to step out from behind the veil of Cindi Mayweather.
+They would come out.
 Come out as pansexual.
 Come out as a crusader for the outsiders, the oppressed, and the odd.
 Come out as a voice for womanhood, for minorities, for the LGBTQ community.
 Come out as Janelle Monáe.

-Time passed, and though she kept busy, she was also taking her time with writing and recording a fourth album, the first not as Cindi Mayweather but as Janelle Monáe.
-In 2016, she took time out from music to star in two of the best films of the year, Moonlight and Hidden Figures, the story of the black, female engineers and mathematicians who played a crucial role in the success of the American space program.
-In 2017, she appeared in the Amazon series Philip K. Dick’s Electric Dreams, in the episode “Autofac.”
-The episode is about survivors in the post-apocalypse who find themselves combatting, of all things, a fully automated factory which, despite the end of the world, is still spewing out consumer goods and destroying what little remains of a livable environment.
-Monáe stars as Alice, the factory’s android hospitality unit who is dispatched when the rag-tag band of humans devise a plan to get the factory’s attention in an attempt to reason with it.
+Time passed, and though Monáe kept busy, they were also taking their time with writing and recording a fourth album, the first not as Cindi Mayweather but as Janelle Monáe.
+In 2016, they took time out from music to star in two of the best films of the year, Moonlight and Hidden Figures, the story of the black, female engineers and mathematicians who played a crucial role in the success of the American space program.
+In 2017, they appeared in the Amazon series Philip K. Dick’s Electric Dreams, in the episode “Autofac.”
+The episode is about survivors in the post-apocalypse who find themselves combatting, of all things, a fully-automated factory that, despite the end of the world, is still spewing out consumer goods and destroying what little remains of a livable environment.
+Monáe stars as Alice, the factory’s android hospitality unit who is dispatched when the rag-tag band of humans devises a plan to get the factory’s attention in an attempt to reason with it.
 “Autofac” explores a number of concepts that reoccurred throughout Philip K. Dick’s writing.
 This is, after all, the man who gave us Do Androids Dream of Electric Sheep, the book upon which Blade Runner was based.

 There is, obviously, something ironic about an episode about a massive, unstoppable producer and shipper of consumer goods being produced by Amazon.
 The future is a confusing and sometimes contradictory place.